slaterx/homework/README.md

 # homework
 A ruby hello_app build/deployment configuration exercise.

 Uses docker/docker composer directly if you want or vagrant + ubuntu + puppet if you want to keep the changes away from your desktop.
+Just clone it to your computer and select one of the deployment options.

 Hello_app is a ruby application deployed to a docker container with phusion passendger, nginx and postgres.
 During the container startup, the DB is provisioned and the application is downloaded from Git.
 With this strategy, it is possible to have a fresh version of the application by just starting a new version of the container, which makes the environment ready for development and testing.